 This course offers an introduction to the most important human diseases, their diagnoses and treatments, and to the clinical practice of physicians at a Danish university hospital.
 You are taught by several different physicians at different University of Copenhagen hospitals throughout the greater Copenhagen area.

-Course Note: This course does not include shadowing of doctors or physical examination of patients.
+his course does not include shadowing of doctors or physical examination of patients.

 One year each of biology and chemistry at university level.